josephburgess/nvumi/README.md

 2. Type your natural language expression(s) (e.g., `20 inches in cm`) in insert mode

+3. The answer(s) to your expressions will render in the buffer.

-3. Press `<CR>` (Enter) in normal mode and the buffer will attempt to evaluate all non-empty, non-commented lines at once
+4. Press `<CR>` (Enter) in normal mode and the buffer will re-run all calculations/refresh.
+Useful if using lots of variables/complicated logic to have a clean slate.

-4. Pressing `<leader>y` will yank the latest evaluation to the clipboard
+5. Pressing `<leader>y` will yank the latest evaluation to the clipboard

 ## Variable Assignment